dvptl68/ControlPC/README.md

 - [updateBatch.cmd](https://github.com/dvptl68/Encryptor/blob/master/scripts/updateBatch.cmd) - CMD script that stages, commits, and pushes changes to the repository

 ## Contribute:
-It is highly likely that there are bugs that I missed, so if you find a bug, you can create an issue or fork this repository, fix the bug, and create a pull request!
+There may be bugs that I missed, so if you find a bug, you can create an issue or fork this repository, fix the bug, and create a pull request!